-In my view, individual aspects of a personality rarely make a person unique - they are what make people similar - it is only the totality of all aspects that combine to begin to make the individual different, and ultimately unique.
+[9Dec20] In my experience, individual aspects of a personality rarely make a person unique - they are what make people similar - it is only the totality of all aspects that combine to begin to make the individual different, and ultimately unique.

 There are several defining moments in most lives.
 The second most important is having a first child — unless it is kept at arm's length through nannies and boarding schools then your life changes in ways and to an extent that no-one could successfully describe to you.

-But the primary event is learning how (barring lightning strikes, under buses and similar mishaps) you are probably going to die.
+But the primary event is learning how you are probably going to die (barring lightning strikes, under buses and similar mishaps).
 The knowledge never quite leaves your consciousness thereafter.

-My self-perception is more as an assemblage of symptoms than a personality.
+My self-perception is more as an expanding assemblage of symptoms than a personality.

-Acquiring this knowledge changed my personality as a second stroke rewired my brain and tweaked all by bodily processes.
-Last year I started photo-documenting health events: I have nothing to offer since starting this course, as the NHS has been busy elsewhere, but I am due a scan next week and I'll try to selfie my Covid jab.
-Below are some items from my archive.
+Acquiring this knowledge changed my personality as a second stroke rewired my brain and tweaked all my bodily processes.
+Last year I started photo-documenting health events: there have been no diagnostic visits since Covid began, as the NHS has been busy elsewhere.